ChristianSteger/HORAYZON/README.md

 git clone https://github.com/ChristianSteger/HORAYZON.git
 cd HORAYZON
 ```
-Currently, the default method of installing HORAYZON under Mac OS X fails because the NetCDF-4 C++ library provided by Conda was build with the C++ Standard Library **libc++**, which causes an incompatibility when the source code is compiled with GCC.
+Currently, the default method of installing HORAYZON under Mac OS X fails because the NetCDF-4 C++ library provided by Conda was built with the C++ Standard Library **libc++**, which causes an incompatibility when the source code is compiled with GCC.
 It is therefore necessary to build and install the NetCDF-4 C++ library with GCC as well.
 This is for instance possible via MacPorts or Homebrew.
 The appropriate command for MacPorts is:

 ```bash
 sudo port install netcdf-cxx4 +gcc10